 On October 17, 2022, the Company's subsidiary, along with several other parties, was named as a defendant in Mallinckrodt PLC, et al. (Reorganized Debtors); Opiod Master Disbursement Trust II v.
 Argos Capital Appreciation Master Fund LP et al No. 20-12522.
 The complaint alleges that Mallinckrodt PLC engaged in share repurchase program from 2015 through 2018 pursuant to which it repurchased its own shares in various open market transactions, a period during which it was allegedly insolvent.
 The plaintiff is seeking to unwind the transactions consummated under the program, alleging such transactions constituted fraudulent transfers by the debtor.
-The Company believes that the claims are without merit and is defending itself vigorously.
+The Company believes it has meritorious defenses against any unwinding of transactions, which it has asserted, and will continue to defend itself vigorously.